HiLab-git/PyMIC/README.md

 * Implementation of evaluation metrics to get quantitative evaluation of your methods (for segmentation).

 # Examples
 Go to `examples` to see some examples for using PyMIC.
-For beginners, you only need to simply change the configuration files to select different datasets, networks and training methods for running the code.
-For advanced users, you can develop your own modules based on this package.
+For beginners, you only need to simply change the configuration files to select different datasets, networks and training methods for running the code (example 1 - 3).
+For advanced users, you can develop your own modules based on this package (example 4).
 You can find the following examples:

-1, using a 2D U-Net for heart segmentation from X-ray images.
+1, `examples\JSRT`: use a predefined 2D U-Net for heart segmentation from X-ray images.

-2, using a 2D U-Net for fetal brain segmentation from ultrasound images.
+2, `examples\fetal_hc`: use a predefined 2D U-Net for fetal brain segmentation from ultrasound images.

-3, using a 3D U-Net for prostate segmentation from 3D MRI.
+3, `examples\prostate`: use a predefined 3D U-Net for prostate segmentation from 3D MRI.

+4, `examples\JSRT2`: define a network by yourself for heart segmentation from X-ray images.